jforge/docker-jenkins-inbound-agent/README.md

       - JENKINS_AGENT_NAME=${JENKINS_AGENT_NAME}
       - JENKINS_WEB_SOCKET=true
       - DIND=true
+      - TINI_SUBREAPER=true
 ```

 ## Using the image with a Jenkins Pipeline

 To use the image with the added feature prepare the Jenkins node on the master
 and start the node as described above.

+## Zombie Reaping (removing orphaned processes)

+In case of orphaned process the [tini program](https://github.com/krallin/tini)
+is responsible for removing them and performing signal forwarding.
+It runs transparently as a single child process (on a container).

+Orphan processes consume resources, affect the process identifier namespace they
+run in and make the environment unstable or unusable, so that they should be removed.

+By default, Tini needs to run using the process identifier (PID) 1 to remove
+orphaned processes.
+If PID 1 cannot be used or if containers are run without
+PID namespace isolation, the Tini program should be registered as a process
+subreaper by setting the `TINI_SUBREAPER` environment variable to `true`.
+This ensures the orphaned processes to be re-parented as children of the
+Tini program which can then remove them to complete its execution.

 ## References